- I am a faculty member and only have a desktop. Do I qualify for another device?

 In order to qualify for a level 2 device, we will need to know the list of software that is needed on the computer.
 Some software requires a different processor and more memory in order to operate at its full potential.
 Once we have the list, we will evaluate it for potential qualification for a level 2.

 The standard computer will come with a new monitor, keyboard, mouse, and a sound bar.
-The current monitor size that we provide is 23-inches.

 Depending on the overall use of the additional monitor, IT@Sam may provide it at no cost to the department.
 Otherwise, the department may have to purchase it.